Tag Archives: Matthew Vaughn

 This is probably unsurprising since Kingsman – The Golden Circle is a sequel but I did not enjoy this movie as much as the original.
 In director Matthew Vaughn’s sequel, the Kingsman head offices are blown up and the kingsmen must team up with an allied spy organisation in the US.

-Not that Kingsman – The Secret Service (2014) was super realistic, but something about this follow-up felt quite ridiculous.
-Starting with the opening scene; somehow it just didn’t feel as thrilling as I’d ordinarily expect.
 Part of the problem is that I found myself immediately disappointed with the story’s choice of villain, the one we meet in the first few minutes.
-There’s also the fact that everything happened so suddenly in the first few minutes, whereas I somehow wanted or perhaps expected to be eased into the action, as odd as that may sound.
+There’s also the fact that everything happened so suddenly, and so quickly, whereas I somehow wanted or perhaps expected to be eased into the action, as odd as that may sound.

-This movie has one or two fight sequences that harked back to the first film.
+This movie has one or two fight sequences that hearkened back to the first film.
 These scenes played a little too ‘the same’, for my liking.
 In this way they reminded me of part of the reason why Quantum Of Solace (2008) was such a terrible follow-up to the brilliant Casino Royale (2006).
 It tried too hard to almost repeat so much of what worked so very well in the first movie.

 Luckily, there is some good news here; namely the beautifully executed ‘singing scene’ towards the end.
 I was moved.
 Overall though, my favourite scene in this film has to be the ‘infiltration’ of Poppy’s compound.
 That’s the moment I saw a fight scene that truly felt as though it belonged to Kingsman – The Golden Circle.
-Rather than something borrowed from Kingsman – The Secret Service and as a result, felt quite tedious.
+Rather than something borrowed from Kingsman – The Secret Service and as a result, proved tedious.

 Watch it if you’re very curious.

-Happy Film Loving
+Happy Film Loving,

 G